 Regarding indentation of paragraphs, headings, tables and so forth, please generally refer to the JALT style guide above.
 Please note, however, that JALT flushes references left, whereas GALE and APA require a hanging indent.

 The GALE Journal accepts four main types of articles.

 Formal research articles.
-These are “standard” double-blind peer reviewed journal article, and need to be on some combination of gender, language teaching, and/or teaching in Japan.
+These are “standard” double-blind peer-reviewed journal articles, and need to focus on some combination of gender, language teaching, and/or teaching in Japan.
 Research articles should be 4500-6000 words in length.

 Other papers.
 These are papers that fall outside of the “research paper” genre, but are nonetheless of value to our readers.
 These papers should be approximately 2500-4000 words in length.
 While these articles will be peer-reviewed, the primary criteria will be whether the article fits within GALE’s mission and is a thoughtful treatment of the subject matter.
 Some examples include:

 Classroom curriculum.
 If you have classroom lesson plans related to gender that have been successful for you, please share them and explain why you believe they have been successful.

 Perspectives.
 Opinion articles about timely topics related to GALE’s mission will be considered.
 This could include things like the concern about gender representation in JALT, conference “events”, issues in Japanese society, or issues abroad related to gender and language.
 Again, these articles need to be grounded in some sort of formal framework, but not to the extent of a full research paper.

 Others.
 Any other papers that you think may be valuable.
 If you have ideas but aren’t sure if they will fit, please send us an email to the editors with a proposal and we’ll give feedback as soon as possible.

 Materials to be submitted